 Other formatting contexts also create anonymous boxes.
-Grid Layout behaves in the same way as the flexbox example above, turning strings of text into a grid item with an anonymous box.
-Multiple-column layout creates anonymous column boxes around the columns; these also cannot be styled or otherwise targetted.
+Grid layout behaves in the same way as the flexbox example above, turning strings of text into a grid item with an anonymous box.
+Multiple-column layout creates anonymous column boxes around the columns; these also cannot be styled or otherwise targeted.
 Table layout will add anonymous boxes to create a proper table structure — for example adding an anonymous table row — if there was no box with

 Line boxes are the boxes that wrap each line of text.
 You can see the difference between line boxes and their containing block if you float an item and then follow it by a block that has a background color.

 In the following example, the line boxes following the floated